ZirongCai/myos/README.md

 }
 ```

-I think the function of this code is to initialize the PIC and tell the PIC not to ignore the interrupt signal but send them to the CPU, but i am not sure coz this problem is too hardware.
+I think the function of this code is to initialize the PIC and tell the PIC not to ignore the interrupt signal but send them to the CPU, but i am not sure coz this problem is too hardware. (solved. see PIC)

 - ***Data packets of Mouse***